wlucenasec/nessus_HEC/README.md

 Certainly, the parse of such a CSV file is not something that you can do easily, huh!?

 The good news is that technology exists to make our lives a little bit easy, let's dive in and take the most of it.

+# HEC - Http Event Collector

+To start, the HEC configuration on Splunk's side is required.
+By the way, what is HEC?

+*The HTTP Event Collector (HEC) is a fast and efficient way to send data to Splunk Enterprise and Splunk Cloud.
+Notably, HEC enables you to send data over HTTP (or HTTPS) directly to Splunk Enterprise or Splunk Cloud from your application.
+Also, HEC is token-based, so you never need to hard-code your Splunk Enterprise or Splunk Cloud credentials in your app or supporting files.*

+As now we have an idea of what HEC it is, let's move on for configuration.